bbauska/JS-Animated-Slideshow/README.md

 addLoadEvent(positionMessage);
 </pre>

-Reload **message.html** to see the new animation.
+Reload <b>message.html</b> to see the new animation.
 Both elements move in different directions at the same time.

 ![](./myImages/media/image5.png){width="4.0in"
 height="2.8571423884514435in"}

-The **moveElement** function is doing all the work in both cases.
+The <b>moveElement</b> function is doing all the work in both cases.
 By simply changing the arguments that you send to the function, you can reuse it as often as you like.
 This is the great advantage of using arguments instead of hard-coding values.